 Polarizing Corporations: Does Talent Flow to "Good" Firms?

 We conduct a field experiment in partnership with the largest job platform in Brazil to study how environmental, social, and governance (ESG) practices of firms affect talent allocation.
-We find both an average job-seeker's preference for ESG and a large degree of heterogeneity across socioeconomic groups, with the strongest preference displayed by highly educated, white, and politically liberal individuals.
-We combine our experimental estimates with administrative matched employer-employee microdata and estimate an equilibrium model of the labor market.
-Counterfactual analyses suggest ESG practices increase total economic output and worker welfare, while increasing the wage gap between skilled and unskilled workers.
+We find both an average job-seeker’s preference for ESG and a large degree of heterogeneity across sociodemographic groups, with the strongest preference displayed by highly educated, white, and politically liberal individuals.
+We combine our experimental estimates with matched employer-employee administrative microdata and estimate an equilibrium model of the labor market.
+Counterfactual analyses suggest ESG practices increase labor market efficiency and worker welfare, while increasing the wage gap between skilled and unskilled workers.